 - Veerabhoomi Tourist Village

 This village is based on a historical theme and is spread over 12 acres of land.
-This village is lined with bullock carts, canvas tents and concrete cannons.
+This village is lined with bullock carts, canvas tents, and concrete cannons.
 A visit to this place offers the experience of visiting a medieval war camp.
 The visitors can stay at well-furnished cottages in this place which have been named after Karnataka’s dynasties: Ganga, Haleri, Kadamba, Rashtrakuta, Vijaynagar, Hoysala, Chalukya, Bijapur and Mysore.
-This place boasts an indoor pool and offers ample of outdoor and indoor activities for the visitors to indulge in.
+This place boasts an indoor pool and offers ample outdoor and indoor activities for the visitors to indulge in.
 A troupe of folk dancers and other artists entertain the visitors at dusk.
 If rural indulgence attracts you, including this in your places to visit in Coorg is recommended

-The landscape surrounding Bylakuppe is speckled with stupas, monasteries, prayers and flags.
+The landscape surrounding Bylakuppe is speckled with stupas, monasteries, prayers, and flags.
 Several monasteries of Vajrayana, Yellow-Hat Gelugpa, Nyingmapa, Kagyu and Sakya Buddhism sects adorn this region.
 The Namdroling Monastery is also nestled in this region.
 Carloads of families holidaying in this region during weekends flock to witness the magnificence of the Golden temple and the 40 feet statues of the deities within.
 The best time to visit this place is during the festivals.
 This is when the main courtyard transforms into an open stage for masked dancers who twirl in their colorful costumes over the sounds of the gongs.
 The best view is offered by the most picturesque monastery, Kagyu as it is located on an elevation.
 Large concentrations of Buddhists can be found in the region of Bylakuppe.
 The region has impressive monasteries and the teachings of Buddhism can be learned from these monasteries.
 The region offers you a feeling of being in Sikkim.
-Plenty of multi-coloured Tibetan flags can be noted adorning this region, hence it would not be hard to experience Tibetan settings in the region.
+Plenty of multi-colored Tibetan flags can be noted adorning this region, hence it would not be hard to experience Tibetan settings in the region.
 There are several restaurants around the Golden Temple that serve delicious Tibetan cuisine.
 There are numerous shops that sell Tibetan items in the region.
 All the above-mentioned factors make visiting Bylakuppe a delightful experience.
 A bit far from Coorg, a quick road trip here will make your list of places to visit in Coorg a good one.